triton-inference-server/fil_backend/docs/repo_overview.md

 This directory contains scripts and configuration files for working with CI.
 Developers may invoke `ci/local/build.sh` to build and run tests locally or `ci/gitlab/build.sh` to more precisely mirror the test environment run in official CI.
-This directory is not intended for end-users.
+This directory is not intended for end users.

 ## `cmake`
 This directory contains CMake files required for the build, especially those which are used to retrieve external dependencies.
-It is not intended for end-users
+It is not intended for end users.

 ## `conda`
 This directory contains conda-related infrastructure including environment yaml